Contrast-Security-OSS/docs/content/admin/policy_mgmt/Compliance-policy.md

 #Edit policies

 Click on a policy name in the Compliance policy grid to edit your criteria.
+In the **Edit Compliance Policy** form, click in the multiselect fields to change your selections.

 You can also enable or disable a policy using the toggle in each grid row.